A thermonuclear supernova interacting with hydrogen- and helium-deficient circumstellar material. SN 2020aeuh as a SN Ia-CSM-C/O?: Abstract

 \section{Abstract}

 {Identifying the progenitors of thermonuclear supernovae (Type Ia supernovae; SNe Ia) remains a key objective in contemporary astronomy.
-The rare subclass of SNe Ia that interacts with circumstellar material (Type Ia-CSM) allows for studies of the progenitor’s environment before explosion, and generally favours single-degenerate progenitor channels.
+The rare subclass of SNe Ia-CSM that interacts with circumstellar material (CSM) allows for studies of the progenitor’s environment before explosion, and generally favours single-degenerate progenitor channels.
 The case of SN Ia-CSM PTF11kx clearly connected thermonuclear explosions with hydrogen-rich CSM-interacting events, and the more recent SN 2020eyj connected SNe Ia with helium-rich companion progenitors.
 Both of these objects displayed delayed CSM interaction which established their thermonuclear nature.
 Here we present a study of \sn, a Type Ia-CSM with delayed interaction.
 We analyse photometric and spectroscopic data that monitor the evolution of \sn and compare its properties with those of peculiar SNe Ia and core-collapse SNe.
 At early times, the evolution of \sn resembles a slightly overluminous SN~Ia.
 Later, the interaction-dominated spectra develop the same pseudocontinuum seen in Type Ia-CSM PTF11kx and SN 2020eyj.
 However, the later-time spectra of \sn lack hydrogen and helium narrow lines.
 Instead, a few narrow lines could be attributed to carbon and oxygen.
 We fit the pseudobolometric light curve with a CSM-interaction model, yielding a CSM mass of $1-2~$\msun.
 We propose that \sn was a Type Ia supernova that eventually interacted with a dense medium which was deficient in both hydrogen and helium.
 Whereas previous SNe Ia-CSM constitute our best evidence for nondegenerate companion progenitors, the CSM around \sn is more difficult to understand.
-We include a hydrodynamical simulation for a double-degenerate system to showcase how the dynamical evolution of such a progenitor scenario could produce the CSM observed around \sn.
+We include a hydrodynamical simulation for a double-degenerate dynamical collision to showcase that such a progenitor scenario could produce significant amounts of hydrogen-poor CSM, although likely not as much as the inferred CSM mass around \sn.
 It is clear that \sn challenges current models for stellar evolution leading up to a SN Ia explosion. }

 \keywords{supernovae: general -- supernovae: individual: \sn, SN~2020eyj}